LukeJYK/SC24_eco-life/README.md

-## ECOLIFE: Carbon-Aware Serverless Function Scheduling for Sustainable Computing
+## ECOLIFE: Carbon-Aware Serverless Function Scheduling for Sustainable Computing (updating...)

 ## Description
 In this paper, we present EcoLife, an innovative strategy that leverages multi-generation hardware to co-optimize carbon footprint and service time within the serverless environment.
 EcoLife extends Particle Swarm Optimization (PSO) to adapt to the variations in serverless computing for making keep-alive and execution decisions.
 Our experimental results show that EcoLife effectively reduces carbon emissions while maintaining high performance for function execution.